 compulsory attendance age - Any age at which a child is required to attend school.
-Unless specifically exempted by law, those children at least 6 years of age and those who have not yet reached their eighteenth birthday are required to attend school.
-A student enrolled in prekindergarten or kindergarten must attend school.

-direct, regularly scheduled - A term used when referring to the special education services that certified special education staff members provide directly to a student on a regularly scheduled basis as outlined in the student's IEP.
+Unless specifically exempted by law, those children at least 6 years of age and those who have not yet reached their nineteenth birthday are required to attend school.
+A student enrolled in prekindergarten or kindergarten must attend school.261 direct, regularly scheduled - A term used when referring to the special education services that certified special education staff members provide directly to a student on a regularly scheduled basis as outlined in the student's IEP.
 Supports that certified special education staff members provide to other individuals for the student's benefit are not included in this term.

-disciplinary alternative education program (DAEP) - An alternative education program that meets the following requirements: Instruction is provided in a setting other than a student's regular classroom; is located on or off of a regular school campus; provides for students who are assigned to the DAEP to be separated from students who are not assigned to the DAEP; focuses on English, math, science, history, and self-discipline; provides for students' educational and behavioral needs; provides supervision and counseling; separates elementary students from nonelementary students; provides educational instructional services for students who are at least 6 years old and have committed on offense that requires a removal from the regular education program to a DAEP; and provides educational instructional services for students who are less than 10 years old and have committed expellable offenses.
+disciplinary alternative education program (DAEP) - An alternative education program that meets the following requirements: Instruction is provided in a setting other than a student's regular classroom; is located on or off of a regular school campus; provides for students who are assigned to the DAEP to be separated from students who are not assigned to the DAEP; focuses on English, math, science, history, and self-discipline; provides for students' educational and behavioral needs; provides supervision and counseling; separates elementary students from nonelementary students; provides educational instructional services for students who are at least 6 years old and have committed on offense that requires a removal from the regular education program to a DAEP; and provides educational instructional services for students who are less than 10 years old and have committed expellable offenses.262 early childhood intervention (ECI) services- Services under the Individuals with Disabilities Education Act, Part C, (IDEA-C) for children with disabilities who are under age 3.
+Once a child is 3 years old, he or she is ineligible for ECI services.
+Your school district should evaluate the child to determine eligibility for special education services under IDEA-B. Under no circumstances is a 3-year-old child eligible to continue receiving ECI services.